 The marvellously named Young and Powerful Cup is a new competition for teams of the best young players from Korea, China, Japan and Taiwan.
 These are the four strongest Go countries in the world and the only ones which at the moment have a tournament circuit for professional players.
 In this tournament it appeared that the young players of Korea and China are some way ahead of the others.
 The decisive match between China and Korea was close but Korea won in the end.
-You can see the results and more information on this page on the excellent GoBase site.
+You can see the results and more information on the excellent GoBase site.

 Today there was a first meeting of a school Go club at Cottenham Village College near Cambridge and there were many enthusiastic young players there.
 A club has also started this month at the Perse School in Cambridge, so there are now 6 school clubs in and around the city and at least four more in the rest of East Anglia.

 I know that this isn't Go news, but some people like to hear about these things!
 Veselin Topalov from Bulgaria won the World Chess Championship in Argentina.
 Anyone who is working to get more publicity for Go might be interested to know that there has not been a single mention of the world chess championship on the BBC website.
 So it is not only us who have difficulty getting press coverage, it appears that it is very hard at the moment to get publicity for any mind sport event despite the great popularity of chess, bridge, go, Scrabble, backgammon and other mind sports.